 “After paying way more taxes than I was expecting, I wanted to know how I could lower my taxes and save more,” she says.
 This may be a really key point.
 After paying as much as 35% or more of income in taxes, contributing to a retirement account that offers a tax deduction could be a way to solve two problems at once: a lower tax bill and federal income tax-free growth on contributions.

 Read Viewpoints on Fidelity.com: No 401(k)?
 How to save for retirement

 Crossing your fingers and hoping for the best isn’t a great strategy when it comes to your health or your finances.
 On the other hand, buying insurance can be expensive.

 Fidelity Labs is researching ways to support independent workers and has found that health insurance is a major issue for freelancers.
-“The biggest pain point we heard is finding affordable health insurance,” says Kim Langway, vice president of product management in Fidelity Labs.
+“The biggest pain point we heard is finding affordable health insurance,” says Kim Langway, head of product at Fidelity Labs.

 If you’re eligible, health savings accounts (HSAs) may be part of the solution.
 As a freelancer, you don’t get a company match for your retirement savings like full-time employees do, so an HSA, could be a good place for you to save for the long term.

 “It has to do with the tax advantages of the HSA—it’s an opportunity for freelancers to reduce their taxable income and then draw on the money tax-free3 for qualified medical expenses.
 If they don’t end up touching the money, it can grow tax-free until distributed,” Langway says.
 In addition, any money withdrawn to pay for qualified medical expenses will not be taxed.
 After age 65, you can also take money out of an HSA for any other reason besides medical expenses without incurring a 20% penalty.
 But in that case the money you take out is subject to income tax, like a traditional IRA.